Laminate vs Hardwood Flooring

 Installed Cost$ less than hardwood ($2-8)$$$ more than laminate ($12-20)

 Typical Locations / UseHigh traffic areas and rooms like offices, bedrooms, dens, living rooms, sometimes kitchens.
-Not great choice in wet areas like bathrooms, but better than hardwood, and requires increased maintenance, can be used in kitchen with precautions.Most residential rooms(not a great choice in bathrooms, engineered wood is better choice), not recommended below grade.
+Not great choice in wet areas like bathrooms, but better than hardwood, and requires increased maintenance, can be used in kitchen with precautions.Works well in most living spaces (not the best option for bathrooms, engineered wood is a better choice).
+Not recommended for areas below ground level.

-Durability"Good scratch and abrasion resistance, cannot be refinished
+DurabilityGood scratch and abrasion resistance, cannot be refinished

 rated AC1 to AC6

-some say will only last ten years"
+some say will only last ten years

 Thickness1/4 in.
 (6 mm) to 1/2 in.
 (12 mm) 3/4 in.
 (5/16 in. is also available)